cocaine/cocaine-framework-python/docs/index.rst

     :venv: virtual environment type.
 This is optional parameter and does nothing if not specified.
 Otherwise virtual environment will be created and configured.

+    *The simplest usage*

+    >>> cd /home/user/your_app
+    >>> cocaine tool app upload
+    Application your_app has been successfully uploaded

+    *But you can specify path directly as first positional argument like this*

     >>> cocaine-tool app upload ~/echo
     Application echo has been successfully uploaded

+    *Explicitly set application name*

     >>> cocaine-tool app upload ~/echo --name TheEchoApp Application TheEchoApp has been successfully uploaded